-You should prepare for a flood even though the chance of a flood is not guaranteed.
+It would be best if you prepared for a flood even though the chance of a flood is not guaranteed.
 Be ready to move to higher ground immediately after the notice.
-Monitor alert notifications and get the latest updates on the weather via your local radio, NOAA Weather Radio or TV stations.
+Monitor alert notifications and get the latest updates on the weather via your local radio, NOAA Weather Radio, or TV stations.
 A flood watch could quickly turn into a flood warning.

-Since flash floods can happen so fast, unfortunately there isn’t always time to send out a flash flood warning alert.
+Since flash floods can happen so fast, unfortunately, there isn’t always time to send out a flash flood warning alert.
 If you do learn of a flash flood warning, seek higher ground immediately.
-Flash floods can develop even in areas where it doesn’t rain when the warning was issued.
+Flash floods can develop even in areas where it didn’t rain when the warning was issued.